 If you want to take the goods with you on the day of the auction, you will need to pay for the goods in full by cash, EFTPOS and/or credit card.

-All other payment methods have a clearance time and the the goods can be picked up in our Sydney head office or will be sent by secure courier when the payment has been cleared.
+All other payment methods have a clearance time and the goods can be picked up in our Sydney Head Office or will be sent by secure courier when the payment has been cleared.

 There is no surcharge on credit card payments.
 If your credit card is from overseas, we do not charge any extra ‘overseas’ fees – however you may need to check with your credit card company directly to see if they have any.

 For pick up of jewellery on the day or to arrange ring re-sizing (Australia and NZ auctions only), after paying for your items, please proceed to our “Collections Desk”.
 Goods that are paid for in full by cash or credit card can be collected from the auction on the same day.
 Goods where a 20% deposit is paid, won by absentee bid, where payment requires clearing or that require re-sizing can be picked up in our Sydney head office or will sent by secure delivery/courier to you for a nominal fee.

 When goods are to be delivered to you from First State Auctions Head Office, we use secure couriers with tracking of packages.